 'The Jolly Tars of Old England’ Cruickshank

 Passenger had little choice but to accept the various minor miseries of the journey.
 For example, it was not unusual to arrive at the coach, having booked a seat in advance, only to find the coach full.
 Also, having to ‘ease the horses’ at the bottom of a steep hill, meant getting out and walking.
-And if driving through torrential rain, it was not unusual for an outside passenger, who was dripping wet, to take shelter in the already crowded cabin.
-The bad language and behaviour of drunks and beggars, who descended on the coach when it arrived at a coaching stop, could not be avoided.
+And if driving through torrential rain, it was not unusual for an passenger seated outside, who was dripping wet, to take shelter by climbing into the already crowded cabin.
+The bad language and aggressive behaviour of drunks and beggars, who descended on the coach when it arrived at a coaching stop, could not be avoided.

 The Royal Mail coach in a thunderstorm - James Pollard - 1827